SeedSigner/seedsigner/docs/debug_crash.md

 Follow these steps to setup a debug session.

-`cd seedsigner/src`
+`cd lumensigner/src`

-`nano settings.ini`

-in nano editor change `debug = False` to `debug = True` (case sensitive).
-Save and exit settings.ini.
+`export LUMEN_SIGNER_DEV_MODE=1`

-stop the seedsigner systemd process by running
+stop the lumensigner systemd process by running

-`sudo systemctl stop seedsigner.service`
+`sudo systemctl stop lumensigner.service`

 now start the python app manually by running

 `python3 main.py`

-SeedSigner should now be up and running.
+LumenSigner should now be up and running.
 Keep it connected to the display and keyboard.
 Recreate the steps to cause the crash.
 The traceback log and exception will be displayed on the HDMI display.